-The Lakehead University Work Study Program (LUWSP) is a program offered by Lakehead University to help you gain valuable work experience while earning additional funds to help support you with funding your education.
-The LUWSP is offered during the academic year (September - March).
+The Lakehead University Work Study Program (LUWSP) will help you gain valuable work experience while earning additional funds to help support you and your education.
+The LUWSP-FW is offered during the academic year (September - March).

-- Jobs vary and in most cases, you can find a position related to your field of study.
+- Jobs vary and you may find a position related to your field of study.

 - Flexible hours that work around your school schedule.

 - Additional funding to ensure you can fully fund your educational expenses.